tcltk/tcl/tools/man2markdown-README.md

   (example: `dict for {keyVarName valueVarName} dictionary script` --> `dict for varaibleList dictionary script`)
 - use camelCase consistently for Tcl syntax arguments
 - handling of the "|" character for alternatives (see `memory init on|off`) is not yet good, leaves it as `on=|§off`
+- handling of links does not yet use all the exceptions defined in tools/tcltk-man2html.tcl and tools/tclsk-man2html-utils.tcl (for now only exclude_refs_map is used)

 ## Specific pages
 - oo::... pages: no handling of the class hierarchy subsection yet